charlyx125/build-a-wc-tool/README.md

 A small clone of the Unix `wc` (word count) tool, built for the [Coding Challenges `wc` challenge](https://codingchallenges.fyi/challenges/challenge-wc).

-Counts bytes, lines, and words from a file or from standard input.
+Counts bytes, lines, words, and characters from a file or from standard input.

 ## Install